Global Internet Freedom Consortium

 The Global Internet Freedom Consortium is a consortium of organizations that develop and deploy anti-censorship technologies for use by Internet users in countries whose governments restrict Web-based information access.
 The organization was reportedly begun in 2001 by Chinese-born scientists living in the United States reacting against Chinese government oppression of the Falun Gong.

 Products

 The main products are Freegate and Ultrasurf.

 Funding

 The organization states that the majority of its funding comes from its members.
-In May 2010, the group was offered a $1.5 million (USD) grant from the United States Department of State.
+In May 2010, the group was offered a US$1.5 million grant from the United States Department of State.
 This move received criticism from representatives of the Chinese government.